- Faculty & Staff

 includes workshops for Guitar and Vocal educators, adults, and students.

 The summit will start with a Friday evening concert, held in the Nelson Performing Arts Auditorium, at 7:00 PM.
-Workshop sessions will begin the next morning, on Saturday the 12th.
+Workshop sessions will begin the next morning, on Saturday the 30th.
 There will be two sessions in the morning followed by lunch (provided with registration), and one session in the afternoon.
 Following the afternoon session, there will be a round-table discussion for educators.
-We will wrap everything up by around 4:30 PM.
+We will wrap everything up by approximately 4:30 PM.

 All guitar and vocal educators, other adults, and students junior-high age and above are welcome.
 Please feel free to invite anyone in your communities, who may be interested, to attend as well.
 This is a wonderful opportunity for us to come together as the guitar and vocal communities in our region; to expand our knowledge, share ideas, and learn from each other.